yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/modes.md

    <img src="https://i.imgur.com/Uem2lET.png" alt="drawing" width="50%"/>

 3. Click the **Publish** button.
 The changes will move to **Staging**.
-Change your bot environment to **Staging**, make changes (if any) and follow steps 1,2,3.
+Change your AI-agent environment to **Staging**, make changes (if any) and follow steps 1,2,3.
 The publish approval request will be sent to the Approver.
-Bots with only **Development** and **Live** modes need not do this.
-When you publish the changes, bot sends the approval request to approvers.
+AI-agents with only **Development** and **Live** modes need not do this.
+When you publish the changes, AI-agent sends the approval request to approvers.
 Click [here](#approve-a-bot-publish-request) to know about approving the publish request.

 :::info
-- When you publish your bot in the Sandbox, all the parts like flows, intents, entities, and bot skins will also move to Staging and later to Production.
+- When you publish your AI-agent in the Sandbox, all the parts like flows, intents, entities, and AI-agent skins will also move to Staging and later to Production.
 - You cannot pick and choose which parts go to Staging; everything you set up in Sandbox will go there when you publish.
 - If you create something new in Staging that wasn't in Sandbox, you can publish it once.
 The next time you publish from Sandbox, anything you added exclusively in Staging will be lost and won't be in Production.

-To learn about different bot enviornments (modes), click [here](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/publish-env).
+To learn about different AI-agent enviornments (modes), click [here](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/publish-env).

 :::